 Toggle: English / Spanish

-Caplan syndrome is swelling (inflammation) and scarring of the lungs in people with
+Caplan syndrome is swelling (inflammation) and scarring of the lungs.
+It occurs in people with

-who have been exposed to mining dust containing coal.
-The lung disease is called .
+who have breathed in mining dust that contains coal.
+This lung disease is also called .

 Caplan syndrome is caused by breathing in coal mining dust.
-This causes inflammation and can lead to the development of many small lung lumps (nodules) and mild asthma-like airway disease.
+This causes inflammation and can lead to the formation of many small lumps in the lungs and an airway disease similar to mild asthma.

-Some people who have been exposed to the dust have severe lung scarring that makes it difficult for their lungs to carry oxygen to the bloodstream (called progressive massive fibrosis).
-People with rheumatoid arthritis do not seem more likely to have this complication of scarring.
+Some people who have been exposed to coal dust have severe lung scarring that makes it difficult for their lungs to carry oxygen to their bloodstream (called progressive massive fibrosis).
+People with rheumatoid arthritis do not seem more likely to have this complication.

 Caplan syndrome is very rare in the United States.